 Special Diet Notes & Options: Chocolate Peppermint Crinkle Cookies

 By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, soy-free, and vegetarian.
-Just be sure to use chocolate chips that are fitting for your dietary needs.
-We like Pascha chocolate chips, which are dairy-free, soy-free, and made in a top allergen-free facility.
+Just be sure to use dairy-free chocolate chips that are fitting for your dietary needs.

 For gluten-free and dairy-free chocolate peppermint crinkle cookies, you should be able to substitute your favorite gluten-free flour blend (with or without a binder) for the all-purpose flour.
 Since the recipe uses quite a few eggs (I wouldn’t recommend trying to substitute the eggs in this recipe as they help with the “crinkle” effect), it should hold up fine with a gluten-free flour blend or even just certified gluten-free oat flour in a pinch!

 - 2¼ cups all-purpose flour (see gluten-free options in post notes above)

 - 1½ teaspoons baking powder

 - 2 cups + ⅓ cup granulated sugar, divided

 - 1 package (12 ounces) or 2 cups dairy-free semisweet chocolate chips, melted, cooled